travisseymour/EPICpyDocs/docs/installing.md

 #### Installing PipX with Homebrew

 Because MacOS does not have a default package manager, I'm assuming that you have installed the Homebrew package manager.
-If not, see the [Instaling A Package Manager section](installing_a_package_manager.md).
+If not, see the [Installing A Package Manager section](installing_a_package_manager.md).
 If you are using an alternative
 MacOS package manager, then adjust the commands below accordingly.